MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Introduction

-Our MotionGPT-2 improves MotionGPT~\cite{zhang2023motiongpt} by using LLMs to jointly represent motion and language.
-We first embeds the human motions into discrete motion tokens via the Vector Quantized Variational-AutoEncoder (VQ-VAE).
+In this work, we introduce MotionGPT-2, an enhanced version of MotionGPT~\cite{zhang2023motiongpt} by using LLMs to jointly represent motion and language.
+We first embed the human motions into discrete motion tokens via the Vector Quantized Variational-AutoEncoder (VQ-VAE), which efficiently captures the underlying structure of human motion.
 Then, we expand the LLM’s vocabulary with these motion tokens, creating an enriched motion-language vocabulary.
-By incorporating human motion and language into a unified vocabulary, the complex relationships between motion and language become transparent.
+By incorporating human motion and language into a unified vocabulary, our model fosters a more transparent understanding of the complex relationships between the two.
 Further, MotionGPT-2 integrates tokens from both language and motion prompts to generate instructions.
 We implement a multimodal pre-training combined with an instruction-tuning approach to train MotionGPT-2 efficiently, utilizing the established LoRA adaptation method.
 The motion instruction tuning framework we have developed allows for the integration of pose sequence information into the fine-tuned LLM, while capitalizing on the strong motion priors inherent in the origin LLM.
-With mere 1\% parameters, the generalized MotionGPT-2 achieve competitive results in multiple motion-related tasks compared to those trained-from-scratch models with specialized frameworks.
+With mere 1\% parameters, the generalized MotionGPT-2 achieves competitive results in multiple motion-related tasks compared to those trained-from-scratch models with specialized frameworks.

 (3) \textbf{Achieving Precise Discrete Representations of Holistic Human Motions}: To address this issue, we incorporate kinematic structure priors and design an innovative Part-Aware VQ-VAE for holistic motion tokenization.
 Compared to the vanilla motion VQ-VAE used in MotionGPT~\cite{zhang2023motiongpt}, the proposed Part-Aware VQ-VAE utilizes two-level discrete codebooks and motion encoders to learn body-hand representations.
 The key insight of our Part-Aware VQ-VAE lies in its ability to learn informative and compact representations of fine-grained holistic motions.
 This two-level discretization framework captures subtle hand movements while maintaining global body dynamics.
 Finally, the hand and body motion tokens are integrated into the LLM's vocabulary, enabling MotionGPT-2 to correctly interpret and generate holistic motion-related sequences in response to instructions.